mustafaaakin/mustafaaakin/README.md

 ### I use variety of languages for my projects but I can say that:

-🔥 I'm a Svelte fan and user.
+🔥 I'm a Svelte fan and daily user.

 💻 I have high interest towards Rust.